 The Mid-Autumn Festival is also the time for harvesting crops.

-On the evening of September 29th, we welcome you to gather over tea and mooncakes from local baker Annie T Cakes, moon stories and poems, and good company.
+On the evening of Sunday, October 5th, we welcome you to gather over tea and mooncakes from local bakers Bakesum, moon stories and poems, and good company.
 If the skies are clear, we will try to watch the moon rise from our courtyard!
 Bring any poems or stories of your own that you would like to share with the group.

 Low-caffeine and herbal teas will be provided upon request.